Banyule’s Environmental Sustainability work is guided by the Council Plans, ‘Planet’ objectives, which are to:

 - Avoid waste generation

 - Be environmental stewards.

 The Wildlife Corridor, Sustainable Homes and Communities, ReThink Centre and Positive Charge programs are examples of the many projects currently being undertaken to achieve these five focus areas.
 Further details are available in the four year strategic plans, currently under revision.
 To receive updates on these plans, including future exhibition of the plans for public comment, please register for our E-Newsletter here.

-For further details about current projects, other council activities and how you can become involved, navigate via the menu tabs on your left.
+For further details about current projects, other council activities and how you can become involved, navigate using the tabs below.

 Introduction on how to get involved in Banyule’s environment and sustainability programs, or join an environmental group.

 Overview of our policies and actions on climate change and reducing emissions.

 Positive Charge is a community service backed by local councils, including Banyule.
 The program provides advice on energy efficiency and reduction initiatives which you can adopt in your home.

 Contact EPA Pollution Watch Line to report pollution